OpenEducationAnalytics/OEA-Gh-Pages/_posts/2022-05-31-oea-monthly-newsletter.md

 effort.

 As we continue to refine and extend the OEA reference architecture, we have recently begun formulating guidance regarding best practices from a process point of view.
-In the software development world, the set of practices referred to as DevOps has enabled development teams to greatly increase their productivity by shortening the development lifecycle through agile processes and automation practices including CI/CD (continuous integration/continuous deployment) leading to an ever-increasing set of advanced features in Azure DevOps as well as GitHub and other developer tools, focused on facilitating best practices for DevOps.
-This has also led to the refinement of similar development lifecycle processes including DataOps and MLOps.
+In the software development world, the set of practices referred to as <a href="https://docs.microsoft.com/en-us/learn/modules/introduction-to-devops/" target="_blank">DevOps </a> has enabled development teams to greatly increase their productivity by shortening the development lifecycle through agile processes and automation practices including CI/CD (continuous integration/continuous deployment) leading to an ever-increasing set of advanced features in Azure DevOps as well as GitHub and other developer tools, focused on facilitating best practices for DevOps.
+This has also led to the refinement of similar development lifecycle processes including <a href="https://docs.microsoft.com/en-us/azure/architecture/checklist/data-ops" target="_blank">DataOps </a> and <a href="https://docs.microsoft.com/en-us/learn/paths/introduction-machine-learn-operations/" target="_blank">MLOps </a>.

 As part of the ever-growing OEA community discussions and goals, we're learning more about how our customers and partners approach the DataOps and MLOps challenges, both from a process standpoint as well as tooling approach.
 From these discussions and direct development engagements we are building out the process guidance as well